Wiredcraft/test-backend/README.md

-# Wiredcraft Beck-end Developer Coding Test
+# Wiredcraft Back-end Developer Coding Test

 Make sure you read **all** of this document carefully, and follow the guidelines in it.